 Rare book collections

-State Library rare book materials will now be viewed in the Reading Room on the 3rd floor of the State Library Building.
-A current Researcher's Ticket must be shown before access to the Reading Room will be allowed.
+State Library rare book materials can be viewed in the Reading Room on the 3rd floor of the State Library Building.
+Bags and other items may not be taken into the Reading Room.
+Lockers are available for storage of personal items.

 Conditions of use

-State Library rare book materials, because of their rarity, must be treated with great care:
+State Library rare book materials must be treated with great care:

 - Materials are not to be marked or damaged